 Completely changing the Google search results does take time because there are many details that go into changing what Google sees as the ‘perfect assortment’ in the results.
 Google doesn’t change the search results very quickly anymore; we used to be able to completely shake up the search results in 3 months, then we had to change that to 6 months, and now it takes around 9 months to make a significant impact on Google search results.
 We see many incremental changes along the way, but Google is hesitant to shift away from the status quo.

 For improving Yelp or Google review scores, we’ve improved scores by 2-points in a month, and we’ve also had projects extend over a year when they are particularly tricky.
-Every ORM project is unique, so unfortunately there is no easy answer to this question.
+Our ORM agency knows that every project is unique, so unfortunately there is no easy answer to this question.

 3. Why does Google show this negative article in the search results?